OrderingPlus/website-marketplace/README.md

 If you just want to try out the Website, use our cloud-hosted version at [orderingplus.com](https://orderingplus.com).

-To create your own project and add it to the source code (src/config.json), start for free at [partners.orderingplus.com](https://partners.orderingplus.com).
+To create your own project and add it to the source code (src/config.json), start for free (no credit card required) at [partners.orderingplus.com](https://partners.orderingplus.com).
 Here, you can add your stores, products, and more to customize your marketplace.

 If you want to demo this Website Marketplace open-source project, click here for [⚡️Gitpod Online Demo](https://gitpod.io/#https://github.com/OrderingPlus/website-marketplace).